eclipse-theia/theia-website/src/docs/user_ai.md

 Theia IDE (and Theia AI) supports adding images to chat sessions, which is especially useful when visual context is needed to solve problems or explain issues.

 You can add images to chat sessions in several ways:
-- Click the "+" icon in the chat input area
+- Click the paperclip icon in the chat input area
 - Drag and drop images directly into the chat
 - Copy and paste images from your clipboard